How to Darken Laser Engraving on Wood: Complete Guide

 What is the best wood for dark engraving?

 The best woods for dark laser engraving are hardwoods like cherry, maple, and walnut.
-These woods burn well and produce high contrast engravings.
-Birch and alder also work well due to their uniform grain and light color.
+These woods burn well and produce high-contrast engravings.